 Pastoral leadership can share Paul and Timothy’s letter to the Colossians this Thanksgiving.
 Invite the congregation to examine how his warnings can be taken today.
 Where are Christians following false teachings and allowing non-Christian practices into their services?
 How are Christians today talking the talk but not walking the walk?

 Church services do not always have to be solemn and stern.
-A humorous take on the traditional Thanksgiving Sermon can liven things up and get your parishioners thinking.
+A humorous take on the traditional Thanksgiving sermons can liven things up and get your parishioners thinking.
 Instead of sharing ways to be grateful this Thanksgiving, sarcastically invite them to go the other way.
-Here are a few suggestions to offer:
+Here are a few suggestions church leaders can offer:

 Sheldon from The Big Bang Theory kept a list of those who have wronged him.
 He vowed to make them pay when he won his Nobel Prize.
 Unfortunately, his wife and friends distracted him from his goal, and his over 90-minute diatribe of who wronged him gave a meaningful tribute to his friends and family.